davidjaimes/astro-build-website-2023-06-24/src/pages/about.md

 I possess:

-- Exceptional analytical and conceptual thinking skills that drive an unquenchable, technical curiosity to find truths embedded in any dataset.
+- Exceptional analytical and conceptual thinking skills that drive an unquenchable, technical curiosity to find truths embedded in any data set.
 - Senior-level experience using statistical modules and data visualization libraries.
+<br><br>

 I have a passion for: